clulab/gentlenlp/docs/before.md

 nav_order: 2
 ---

-# Setting Up Conda Environment
+# Setting Up Your Conda Environment

 Before you start, please set up a new conda environment as follows: